TL;DR

 - Variety: 3 formulas — outcome-first, audience-first, contrarian POV

-After the 10 lines, give a "which 3 to test first and why" recommendation.
+After the 10 lines, give a "which 3 to test first and why" recommendation,

 How to check the output

-Run the top 3 by one person inside your audience and one outside — sometimes a phrase that lands inside the industry confuses outsiders.
+If two of the three are weak, drop the line.
+Then run your top three by one person inside your audience and one outside; a phrase that lands inside the industry sometimes confuses outsiders, and that confusion costs you inbound.

 Common mistakes